Global Tree Farm Economics Review 2017

 The Global Tree Farm Economics Review 2017 benchmarks investment costs and returns for potential forest plantation projects.
-It analyzes relevant economic, geographic, and political factors in tree farm resource- and timber-producing countries across North and Central-Latin America, Oceania, Asia, Europe and Africa.
+It analyzes relevant economic, geographic, and political factors in tree farm timber-producing countries across North and Central-Latin America, Oceania, Asia, Europe and Africa.

 The Global Tree Farm Economics Review 2017 provides: